A Stable Marriage Requires Communication: Abstract

 \section{Abstract}

 The Gale-Shapley algorithm for the Stable Marriage Problem is known to take $\Theta(n^2)$ steps to find a stable marriage in the worst case, but only $\Theta(n \log n)$ steps in the average case (with $n$ women and $n$ men).
 In 1976, Knuth asked whether the worst-case running time can be improved in a model of computation that does not require sequential access to the whole input.
 A partial negative answer was given by Ng and Hirschberg, who showed that $\Theta(n^2)$ queries are required in a model that allows certain natural random-access queries to the participants' preferences.
-A significantly more general --- albeit slightly weaker --- lower bound follows from Segal's elaborate analysis of communication complexity, namely that $\Omega(n^2)$ Boolean queries are required in order to find a stable marriage, regardless of the set of allowed Boolean queries.
+A significantly more general --- albeit slightly weaker --- lower bound follows from Segal's general analysis of communication complexity, namely that $\Omega(n^2)$ Boolean queries are required in order to find a stable marriage, regardless of the set of allowed Boolean queries.

-Using a reduction to the communication complexity of the disjointness problem, we give a far simpler, yet significantly more powerful argument showing that $\Omega(n^2)$ Boolean queries of any type are indeed required.
-Notably, unlike Segal's lower bound, our lower bound generalizes also to (A)~randomized algorithms, (B)~finding approximately-stable marriages (C)~verifying the stability (or the approximate stability) of a proposed marriage, (D)~allowing arbitrary separate preprocessing of the women's preferences profile and of the men's preferences profile, and (E)~several variants of the basic problem, such as whether a given pair is married in every/some stable marriage.
+Using a reduction to the communication complexity of the disjointness problem, we give a far simpler, yet significantly more powerful argument showing that $\Omega(n^2)$ Boolean queries of any type are indeed required for finding a stable --- or even an approximately stable --- marriage.
+Notably, unlike Segal's lower bound, our lower bound generalizes also to (A)~randomized algorithms, (B)~allowing arbitrary separate preprocessing of the women's preferences profile and of the men's preferences profile, (C)~several variants of the basic problem, such as whether a given pair is married in every/some stable marriage, and (D)~determining whether a proposed marriage is stable or far from stable.
+In order to analyze ``approximately stable'' marriages, we introduce the notion of ``distance to stability'' and provide an efficient algorithm for its computation.